adrelanos/Privacy-and-Security-Focused-Browser/README.md

 Yes, but this could degrade security and privacy. see: Normalizing SecBrowser behavior.

 **I have an idea to improve SecBrowser's security in Qubes.
-Can is submit patch?**
+Can I submit patch?**

 _Most definitely!_ Patches are always welcome!